Robust XVA: Robust XVA for Credit Swaps

 \begin{example} Assume constant default intensities and $t< T-\delta$.
 To calculate the initial margin $IM_t^{\gamma}$ for $\gamma=-1$, we note that

 Therefore, the value of $K$ solving the above equation, i.e., the initial margin, is explicitly given by

 {The initial margin formula \eqref{eq:IM-ex} has a direct economic interpretation.
-First, we notice that the term multiplying the spread $S_1$ is negative, because the value-at-risk level $q$ is between $0$ and $1$ and hence $\log q$ is negative.
+First, we notice that the term multiplying the spread $\eta^1$ is negative, because the value-at-risk level $q$ is between $0$ and $1$ and hence $\log q$ is negative.
 Thus, when the initial margin is nonzero, it is affine both in the loss rate and the CDS spread, increasing in the loss rate and decreasing in the CDS spread.
-This is intuitive: the protection seller increases the margin requirements if he has to make a larger payment at the credit event, and decreases the requirement if the running spread premium received from the protection buyer is higher.
-Moreover, the required margin is increasing in the default intensity of the reference entity and, in the limiting case of an infinite default intensity, it converges to the product $L_1 \beta$ of loss and collateralization rates.
-This is in line with economic intuition: as the credit event becomes more likely to occur, the protection seller asks the buyer to pay exactly the amount he would receive at the credit event.
+This is intuitive: the protection seller increases the margin requirement if he has to make a larger payment at the credit event, and decreases the requirement if the spread premium received from the protection buyer is higher.
+Moreover, the required margin is increasing in the default intensity of the reference entity and, in the limiting case of an infinite default intensity, it converges to the product $L^1 \beta$.
+This reflects economic intuition: as the credit event becomes more likely to occur, the protection seller asks the buyer to pay exactly the amount he would receive at the credit event.
 Finally, the value of initial margins is decreasing in the value-at-risk level and linearly increasing in the collateralization rate.} \end{example}